-There are around 40 trillion bacteria in your body, most of which are in your intestines.
+There are around 40 trillion bacteria in your body, most of which are found in your gut.

-Collectively, they are known as your gut microbiota, and they are hugely important for your health.
+Collectively, they are known as your gut microbiome, and they’re incredibly important for overall health.
 However, certain types of bacteria in your intestines can also contribute to many diseases.

-Interestingly, the food that you eat greatly affects the types of bacteria that live inside you.
-Here are 10 science-based ways to improve your gut bacteria.
+Here are 9 science-based ways to improve your gut bacteria.

-There are hundreds of species of bacteria in your intestines.
-Each species plays a different role in your health and requires different nutrients for growth.
+There are hundreds of species of bacteria in your intestines, each of which plays a specific role in health and requires different nutrients for growth.

-However, diets in certain rural regions are more diverse and rich in different plant sources.
+However, diets in certain rural regions are often more diverse and richer in different plant sources.

-Bottom Line: Eating a diverse diet rich in whole foods can lead to a diverse microbiota, which is beneficial for your health.
+Eating a diverse diet rich in whole foods can lead to a diverse microbiome, which is beneficial for your health.

-Fruits and vegetables are the best sources of nutrients for a healthy microbiota.
+Fruits and vegetables are the best sources of nutrients for a healthy microbiome.

-They are high in fiber, which can’t be digested by your body.
-However, fiber can be digested by certain bacteria in your gut, which stimulates their growth.
+They are high in fiber, which your body can’t digest.
+However, certain bacteria in your gut can digest fiber, which stimulates their growth.

 Beans and legumes also contain very high amounts of fiber.

-One study found that following a diet high in fruits and vegetables prevented the growth of some disease-causing bacteria (10).
+One study found that following a diet rich in fruits and vegetables prevented the growth of some disease-causing bacteria (

-Bottom Line: Many fruits and vegetables are high in fiber.
-Fiber promotes the growth of beneficial gut bacteria, including Bifidobacteria.
+Many fruits and vegetables are high in fiber.
+Fiber promotes the growth of beneficial gut bacteria, including specific types such as Bifidobacteria.